RoosvanVelthoven/roos_van_velthoven_psy6422_200256845/README.txt

 The project is complete, it includes raw data, scripts, documentation, and visualisations shared in a way that allows visualisations to be reproduced and understood.

 What is in each folder?
-roos_van_velthoven_psy6422_200256845 = contains the below folders and .gitignore, .Rhistory, .Rprofile, core_code.R (code for the visualisations), index.html, index.Rmd, README.txt, renv.lock, roos_van_velthoven_psy6422_200256845.Rproj and visualisation.gif (same gif as in the figs folder)
+roos_van_velthoven_psy6422_200256845 = contains the below folders and .gitignore, .Rhistory, .Rprofile, core_code.R (code for the visualisations), index.html, index.Rmd, README.txt, renv.lock, roos_van_velthoven_psy6422_200256845.Rproj and visualisation.gif (same GIF as in the figs folder)

 attic = code that I used to play around with, or code that I do not want to delete as I might need it later on data = contains two folders (processed and raw) and my codebook